-State Environmental Planning Policy (Infrastructure) (Infrastructure SEPP) provides for the delivery of infrastructure in NSW, particularly where the infrastructure works are being carried out by, or on behalf of, a public authority.
-The Infrastructure SEPP achieves this by enabling certain development for particular purposes to be carried out either as exempt or complying development, provided that the development complies with certain development standards and criteria.
+State Environmental Planning Policy (Transport and Infrastructure) 2021 hereafter referred to as 'the SEPP' provides for the delivery of infrastructure in NSW, particularly where the infrastructure works are being carried out by, or on behalf of, a public authority.
+The SEPP achieves this by enabling certain development for particular purposes to be carried out either as exempt or complying development, provided that the development complies with certain development standards and criteria.

-Recommendations have been made in consideration of the Infrastructure SEPP and the types of development that can be undertaken under the SEPP, in other land use zones.
+Recommendations in the Review have been made in consideration of the SEPP and the types of development that can be undertaken under the SEPP in other land use zones.